carzacc/flutter_stratis_plugin/README.md

 ## Dependencies

-DBus (with the headers for development purposes), Stratis, Flutter SDK with support for desktop development.
+make, GCC with C++14 support, DBus (with the headers for development purposes), Stratis, Flutter SDK with support for desktop development.
 More details will be provided later.

-## Building the
+## Building the Plugin

 This plugin is supposed to be built using the `Makefile` by runnning